Ways to Improve Your Credit Score

 Improving Your Credit Score Can Save You Money

 Your credit score is a very important number that lenders use in order to determine whether or not to extend credit to you, and what the interest rate and terms of the credit or loan are.
 The lower your score, the less likely you will be approved for loans.
-If you are approved, you may have to pay a high interest rate.
+If you are approved, you may have to pay a higher interest rate.
 That's why it's in your best interest to have the highest score possible if you plan to open a credit card, get a personal or car loan or apply for a mortgage to buy a home.

 Understanding how your credit score works and is calculated is the first step to raising your score.
 Your credit score is broken down into five categories: